WHAT IS GRADIENT COMPRESSION?

-Gradient Compression therapy is the gold standard treatment of Chronic Venous Insufficiency, lymphatic disorders, and other non-arterial fluid circulation problems of the lower limbs.
+Gradient Compression therapy is the gold standard treatment of Chronic Venous Insufficiency, lymphatic disorders, and other non-arterial leg swelling issues.

-Compression Therapy is used to treat a number of conditions and symptoms, including:
+Compression Therapy has been used to treat a number of conditions and symptoms, including:

 Chronic Venous Insufficiency